Croatia Cruise & Walking Tour Write a review

 There is no better way to explore these beautiful islands than by private yacht and we have reserved our favorite Croatian gulet and crew.
 The gulet is a two-masted sailing ketch/motor yacht.
 It is broad-beamed for extra stability and deck space.
 The boat has 6 double cabins available for guests and all cabins have an en suite bathroom and screened-in stand-up shower.
 You can unpack for a week yet your floating hotel has a different view every day!
 Furthermore, you can opt in and out of our daily walks.
 You can choose to stay on the yacht, have a swim, try sea kayaking, or just relax on deck while the others walk.
 All of the sea travel is done during the day, so nights are serene as we stay in sheltered bays or in small fishing ports (no seasickness!).

 Arrive independently in Split.
 There are several flights a day from European hubs or ferries from Italy.
-Meet your guide(s) and the rest of your group at 11:00 am for a guided visit of historic Split, or meet us at 16:00 to board the boat.
+Meet your guide(s) and the rest of your group at 11:00 am for a guided visit of historic Split, or meet us at 16:00 at our rendez-vous hotel shuttle to charming Trogir village to board the boat.
 Split’s historic center is unique as it was built around the Roman Emperor Diocletian’s Palace.
 Built in 295 AD as his retirement home (the only Emperor ever to retire!), it covers more than 3,000 square meters and was built with materials brought from Egypt and Greece.
-The palace included exquisite temples, vast reception chambers, and extensive private apartments within its huge walls, and now forms the nucleus of the modern city.
-We board our yacht in Split, and then cruise out into the sparkling Adriatic.
-A one-hour cruise takes us to the island of Šolta where we anchor in a bay, enjoy a swim, and then have dinner on board.
+The palace included exquisite temples, vast reception chambers, and extensive private apartments within its huge walls.
+It now forms the nucleus of the modern city.
+We board our yacht in Trogir, and then cruise out into the sparkling Adriatic.
+A 90 minute cruise takes us to the island of Šolta where we anchor in a bay, enjoy a swim, and then have dinner on board.
 Overnight Šolta.

 We drop-off in Necujam bay then have a leisurely walk through olive groves and along ancient stone walls to Grohote for coffee break.
 We have a fascinating visit with the last commercial bee keeper on the island.
 Goran speaks excellent English and shares his knowledge and passion for the essential bee.
 “Give Bees a Chance!”
 Have lunch on board and a swim, then motor over to Pucišca on Brač island.
 You have some free time to explore the back-streets of this beautiful and historic sea-port before heading to dinner in a local konoba (trattoria).
 Overnight in Pucišca (Brač Island).